-- Must have big enough volume and ceiling height.
+- Must have a large enough volume and ceiling height.
 This is mentioned later in the article.

 - Doesn’t have structural barriers or equipment that may prevent the constant airflow.

-- Avoids the creation of cross flows.
+- Avoids the creation of cross-flows.
 Open doors or fans for personal cooling can create air turbulence in the workshop.
-Cross flows can interfere with the general ventilation but also with LEV systems.
+Cross flows can interfere with general ventilation, but also with LEV systems.

 - Allows fumes to be diluted without having to pass through people.

-- If the welding fumes or gases contain very toxic elements, GEV and natural ventilation can’t keep you at low risk.
+- If the pollutants contain very toxic elements, GEV and natural ventilation can’t keep you at low risk.